chris17453/AzureFoundryDocumentChatApp/README.md

 - **Error Handling**: Comprehensive error handling with user-friendly messages
 - **CORS**: Configured for local development

-## Unified Prompt System Usage
+## Prompt Management System

-The new `PromptTemplateService` centralizes all AI prompts and provides several key benefits:
+One thing I'm pretty happy with is the unified prompt system.
+Got tired of having prompts scattered all over the codebase, so I built a centralized service for managing them.

-### Available Prompt Templates
+### Available Templates
-- `document_chat_system` - Main system prompt for document Q&A
+- `document_chat_system` - Main RAG system prompt
-- `general_chat_system` - General purpose chat without specific documents
-- `document_summary` - Document summarization prompts
+- `document_summary` - Summarization prompts
-- `document_comparison` - Multi-document comparison analysis
+- `document_comparison` - Multi-doc analysis
-- `key_phrase_extraction` - Extract key terms and concepts
-- `search_enhancement` - Improve user search queries
+- `search_enhancement` - Query optimization
-- `context_validation` - Validate context relevance
+- `context_validation` - Relevance scoring

+The cool thing is you can update prompts at runtime via the API, which is great for A/B testing different prompt strategies.

 ### Usage Examples